-This work focuses on two key challenges that arise once service instances are deployed in the CC: (i) guaranteeing QoS through adaptive, decentralized request routing under uncertainty, and (ii) continuously delivering data across different layers of the continuum without overloading service instances on resource-constrained devices or compute nodes.
-To support QoS-aware routing in dynamic CC conditions, in our previous work~\cite{QEdgeProxy}, we introduced \textit{QEdgeProxy}, a lightweight decentralized load balancer deployed on every CC node.
-QEdgeProxy acts as an intermediary between clients and service instances, selecting suitable instances based on locally observed QoS and continuously adapting its routing choices as conditions change.
-Rather than selecting the instance that maximizes the QoS, it maintains a pool of instances capable of meeting the QoS target with high probability, named \textit{QoS pool}, enabling effective load balancing while preserving per-client QoS guarantees.
-QEdgeProxy is designed to handle both client-to-service and service-to-service communication, allowing IoT devices and intermediate services to forward requests through the proxy deployed on their nearest or hosting node.
-By maintaining and dynamically updating a QoS-feasible pool of service instances, QEdgeProxy ensures stable request distribution and mitigates overload while satisfying QoS constraints across the CC.
+To support QoS-aware routing in dynamic CC conditions, our previous work~\cite{QEdgeProxy} introduced \textit{QEdgeProxy}, a lightweight decentralized load balancer (LB) deployed on every CC node.
+QEdgeProxy acts as an intermediary between clients and service instances, selecting a suitable instance for each client request based on locally observed QoS parameters while continuously adapting its routing decisions as conditions in the CC change.
+Rather than selecting a single optimal instance that maximizes QoS for each client request, it maintains a pool of instances (\textit{QoS pool}) capable of meeting the QoS requirements with high probability.
+This approach enables effective load balancing while preserving per-client QoS guarantees.
+QEdgeProxy is designed to handle both client-to-service and service-to-service interactions, allowing IoT devices and intermediate services to forward requests through a QEdgeProxy instance deployed on their nearest or hosting node.
+By maintaining and dynamically updating a QoS pool, QEdgeProxy ensures balanced request distribution and mitigates instance overload while satisfying QoS requirements for each client.